klebgenomics/KpSC_surface_antigen_loci/README.md

 If you think you've found a novel K or O locus please [get in touch](mailto:kaptive.typing@gmail.com) so we can add it to the database (with attribution)!

 ## License
-The databases are distributed under GNU 4.0 public license.
+The databases are distributed under [GNU Genral Public license v3.0](https://github.com/klebgenomics/KpSC_surface_antigen_loci/blob/main/LICENSE).